0xArwa/Recommendations-with-IBM/README.md

 <a id='1'></a>
 ## Description

-Recommendation systems have become an increasingly important tool in a variety of industries, from e-commerce to entertainment.
+Recommendation engines have become an increasingly important tool in a variety of industries, from e-commerce to entertainment.
 By analyzing user behavior and preferences, these systems can provide personalized recommendations that improve user satisfaction and increase engagement.
-In this notebook, I will be building and exploring diffrent kinds of recommendation systems using an IBM dataset.
+In this notebook, I will be building and exploring diffrent kinds of recommendation engines using an IBM dataset.
 The dataset contains user interactions with various articles that are a part of the IBM Watson Studio Community, and I'll be using this data to put the knowledge I learned from Udacity's courses to work.